Guide Site Login

 It worked.
 Helen showed up at Angel Island the next morning, and hasn’t looked back since.

 “What I find most palpable about volunteering with ETC is I get to go on these incredible trips with kids who have all kinds of backgrounds and disabilities, regardless of what they are.
 I love the moments on the trips when we’re not necessarily doing anything new or crazy, but the kids are just getting an opportunity to connect outside in a way that all other kids get to,” she shares.

 Helen’s love for the outdoors came at an early age.
 She grew up in Cincinnati, Ohio and fell in love with backpacking on a nine-week trip she took during her middle school years.
 While attending college at Washington University in St. Louis, she ran a student outdoor program and also volunteered for Girls on the Run, connecting with a young girl who had multiple disabilities.
-She starred in the project Sis Loves Me, and found that experience to be profoundly rewarding.
 All of these pieces from her past made ETC a natural home for Helen, and her enthusiasm has been undeniable.

 In three seasons with ETC, Helen has already logged 74 trips, amounting to over 990 volunteer hours.
 In addition to leading and guiding trips, Helen has been a trainer for new guides, assisted at ETC’s Make a Ripple Gala, and organized her co-workers at Google to paint the containers at Tomales Bay and go paddling.
 Last year, when there was a last-minute need for a guide on the week-long ETC trip to Baja in Mexico, Helen was able to join with only two days advance notice.